 Where can I study abroad?

-You can study abroad pretty much anywhere there’s a university or college you want to go to.
+You can study abroad pretty much anywhere that has a university or college that you want to go to.
 Popular destinations for UK students include the USA, Australia, China, Canada and France.

 How long can I study abroad for?

 It’s completely up to you and depends on what type of course you want to study.

 If you want to study for an entire undergraduate degree you could be there for around 3 or 4 years.
 Alternatively, you could choose to study abroad for a year as part of your UK degree.
 You can even go abroad for just a term or as part of a summer school programme.

 The cost of studying abroad is going to differ from country to country, but there are some things to be aware of - for example the fact that China is one of the cheapest countries to live in whilst the USA has some of the highest tuition fees.